unibas-tilics/tilics/articles/article-121-quine.md

 inside its own code.
 And because outputing that self-description also needs code, this self-description must be somehow compressed.

-But once written, such a program (also called a ``Quine'') reproduces itself each time it is run, and this in turn is called a fixpoint.
+But once written, such a program (also called a "Quine") reproduces itself each time it is run, and this in turn is called a fixpoint.
 One could call this the fixpoint of life, because any lifeform must master this trick, including robots if they wanted to build themselves